-The answers to most of your questions should be found on this page and the pages to the left, or on the University's central Graduate Admissions pages, but candidates with additional questions are invited to contact the Graduate Admissions Administrator.
+The Department admits graduates to study for research degrees.
+These include the PhD, an MPhil in Biological Science, and an MPhil in Social and Developmental Psychology.
+The answers to most of your questions should be found on these pages, or on the University's central Graduate Admissions pages, but candidates with additional questions are invited to contact the Department's Graduate Office.

 The academic staff of the Department of Psychology are, both collectively and individually, world-class leaders in the field.
 Students are encouraged to work on projects and follow topics that are at the cutting edge of new research and policy initiatives.